hchan/tachyonsJourney/README.md

 travel and explore the universe was still alive.
 Garry has now become a particle of the Green light.
 FYI, Gamma rays are the most energetic packets of photons.
 Green light is part of the visible spectrum.
+Tachyon: "So now where, Garry?"
+Garry: "I hear this there's a planet just a few minutes away from here, let's go!"
+Garry: "Try to keep keep up if you can ;)"
+And with that said, Garry took off at the speed of light.
+Mission: Find Tachyon amongst all the other particles that have escaped the star.
+Game: Identify Tachyon amongst all the other particles by his wavelength (Green)